-8.24 Clocking and power control
+8.25 Clocking and power control

-8.24.1 Clock generation
+8.25.1 Clock generation

-8.24.2 Power domains
+8.25.2 Power domains

-The LPC11E6x provide two independent power domains that allow the bulk of the device to have power removed while maintaining operation of the RTC and the backup registers.
+The LPC11U6x provide two independent power domains that allow the bulk of the device to have power removed while maintaining operation of the RTC and the backup registers.

 The VBAT pin supplies power only to the RTC domain.
 The RTC requires a minimum of power to operate, which can be supplied by an external battery.
-The device core power (V{DD}) is used to operate the RTC whenever V{DD} is present.
-Therefore, there is no power drain from the RTC battery when V{DD} is available and $V{DD} \ge VBAT + 0.3 \text{ V}$.
+The device core power $(V{DD})$ is used to operate the RTC whenever $V{DD}$ is present.
+Therefore, there is no power drain from the RTC battery when $V{DD}$ is available and $V{DD} \ge VBAT + 0.3 V$ .

-8.24.3 Integrated oscillators
+8.25.3 Integrated oscillators

-The LPC11E6x include the following independent oscillators: the system oscillator, the Internal RC oscillator (IRC), the watchdog oscillator, and the 32 kHz RTC oscillator.
+The LPC11U6x include the following independent oscillators: the system oscillator, the Internal RC oscillator (IRC), the watchdog oscillator, and the 32 kHz RTC oscillator.
 Each oscillator can be used for more than one purpose as required in a particular application.

-Following reset, the LPC11E6x operates from the internal RC oscillator until software switches to a different clock source.
+Following reset, the LPC11U6x operates from the internal RC oscillator until software switches to a different clock source.
 The IRC allows the system to operate without any external crystal and the bootloader code to operate at a known frequency.

-See Figure 10 for an overview of the LPC11E6x clock generation.
+See Figure 10 for an overview of the LPC11U6x clock generation.

-8.24.3.1 Internal RC oscillator
+8.25.3.1 Internal RC oscillator

-The IRC can be used as the clock source for the WDT or as the clock that drives the system PLL and then the CPU.
+The IRC can be used as the clock source for the WDT, the USB PLL in low-speed USB applications, or as the clock that drives the system PLL and then the CPU.
 The nominal IRC frequency is 12 MHz.

-Upon power-up, any chip reset, or wake-up from Deep power-down mode, the LPC11E6x use the IRC as the clock source.
+Upon power-up, any chip reset, or wake-up from Deep power-down mode, the LPC11U6x use the IRC as the clock source.
 Software can later switch to one of the other available clock sources.

-8.24.3.2 System oscillator
+8.25.3.2 System oscillator

 The system oscillator can be used as the clock source for the CPU, with or without using the PLL.
+Use the system oscillator to provide the clock source to USB.